 Human osteopontin ELISA kit is a reliable quantitative method for measuring osteopontin (OPN) in human cell culture media, plasma and urine samples.
 This assay has a sensitivity detection limit of 3.33 ng/ml.

-The minimum sensitivity detection limit of osteopontin (OPN) using this osteopontin ELISA kit was approximately 3.33 ng/ml.
-The dynamic assay range for this kit is 5.0 – 320.0 ng/ml.
+The minimum sensitivity detection limit of osteopontin (OPN) using current osteopontin ELISA kit was approximately 3.33 ng/ml.
+The dynamic range for this assay is 5.0 – 320.0 ng/ml.